derivativeoflog7/DS_deyellower/README.md

 # Usage
 For nativating the menus, follow the on-screen instructions.
 Once the process is started, hold dpad up to temporarly show a blue screen at maximum brightness, right for yellow, down for white, and left for black; hold A to print the remaining time and number of repetitions.
-When the screens or backlight are off, the screens/backlight will temporarly turn back on when a button is being held, but please avoid doing it repeatedly during the screen off phase as it's probably not the best for the screens and nullifies the whole purpose of letting the screens rest.
+When the screens or backlight are off, the screens/backlight will temporarly turn back on when a button is being held, but please avoid doing it repeatedly and/or rapidly during the screen off phase as it's probably not the best for the screens and nullifies the whole purpose of letting the screens rest.
-It is possible to disable the screen off phase by setting it's duration to 0, but this is not generally recommended especially at higher backlight levels.
+It is possible to disable the screen off phase by setting it's duration to 0, but **this is not generally recommended especially at higher backlight levels**.

 # Epilepsy warning
 The cycling colors mode features rapidly fading colors.